collier-jo/bank_tech_test/jasmine-standalone-3.5.0/README.md

 ## Install instructions
-This code is ready to use.
-Please fork and clone to your own GitHub to start.
+- Fork repo
+- Clone repo to local machine
+- Code is ready to use

 ## My Approach